 After going through such long process you are all set to have a look at your own Shop page.

 If you’ve gone through the WooCommerce setup wizard then this page can be found at

 This is a standard WordPress page – you can edit it via WordPress dashboard / Pages.

 Having your own online shop page and sitting as boss.
-How are you feeling now? isn’t it untold feeling for you.
+How are you feeling now? isn’t it an untold feeling for you?
 As an online business owner, there are tons of other things you need to stay on top of to keep your business running smoothly, including managing your own website.
-Setting up a Woocommerce is a quite long process but it will help you a lot.
+Setting up Woocommerce is a quite long process but it will help you a lot.